-- 1. To produce up-to-date Engineering Plans of the areas in which the work will be carried out.
-These plans form the basis for the design of the construction, and so the reliability of the design depends heavily on the attention to detail with which the survey is carried out. - 2.
-To determine the required areas and volumes of land and materials needed during construction. - 3.
-To ensure that the construction takes place in the correct relative and absolute position on the ground.
+- 1. To produce up-to-date Engineering Plans of the areas in which the work will be carried out. - 2.
+To determine the corrections in different measurements - 3.
+To ensure that the construction takes place in the correct relative and absolute position on the ground. - 4.
+Knowledge of advanced surveying methods; Remote Sensing and GIS

-S.No.
-Course Outcomes Level of Attainment CO-1 Perform a boundary survey and preparation of engineering maps.
-Familiarity CO-2 Basic principles of various methods of surveying, and related Assessment CO 2 problems.
-Assessment CO-3 To determine the required areas and volumes of land and materials Assessment CO-3 needed during construction.
-Assessment Will be able to get correct relative and absolute position on the ground where CO-4 construction is required.
-Assessment CO-5 Basic knowledge of modern survey equipments, Implement procedures for its use Assessment and care of field equipment.
-CO-6 Apply various corrections in different measurement and methods.
-Assessment
+S. No. Course Outcomes Level of Attainment CO-1 Understanding of basic principles of various methods of surveying, and related problems.
+Assessment CO-2 Will be able to apply various corrections in different measurements.
+Assessment Will be able to get the correct relative and absolute position on the CO-3 ground where construction is required.
+Assessment CO-4 Knowledge of modern survey equipment, Implement procedures for its use and care of field equipment.
+Assessment CO-5 Understanding of the design of curves.
+Assessment CO-6 Understanding of advanced surveying methods; Remote Sensing and GIS Familiarity

-Unit Contents Lectures required 1 Introduction: Classification of Surveying, Principles of Surveying, 1 2 Chain Surveying: Instruments for chaining, Errors due to incorrect chain, Chaining on sloping ground, Errors in chaining, Tape corrections, Chain triangulation, setting out right angles, basic problems in chaining, conventional symbols used in chaining 2 3 Compass surveying: Instruments (prismatic and surveyor compass), bearing and angles, magnetic declination, local attractions.
-3

-4 Leveling: Instruments, Optical defects in lenses, Temporary adjustment of a level, and different types of leveling, curvature and refraction corrections, 5 leveling problems, errors in leveling, the level tube.
-5 Contouring: Contours, contour interval, contour gradient, characteristics of contours, methods of locating contours and their interpretation, uses of contour maps.
+Unit Contents Lectures required 1 Introduction: History of surveying and mapping, importance of geomatics engineering, plane and geodetic surveying, concept of datum and map projection system, Classification of Surveying, Principles of Surveying.
+2 2 Chain Surveying: Instruments for chaining, Errors due to incorrect chain, Chaining on sloping ground, Errors in chaining, Tape corrections, Chain triangulation, setting out right angles, basic problems in chaining, conventional symbols used in chaining 2 3 Compass surveying: Instruments (prismatic and surveyor compass), bearing and angles, magnetic declination, local attractions.
+3 4 Leveling: Instruments, Optical defects in lenses, Temporary adjustment of a level, and different types of leveling, curvature and refraction corrections, leveling problems, errors in leveling, the level tube.
+5 5 Contouring: Contours, contour interval, contour gradient, characteristics of contours, methods of locating contours and their interpretation, uses of contour maps.
 4 6 Plane Table Surveying: Instruments, principle and methods of plane- tabling, three-point problem, two-point problem, errors in plane tabling, advantages and disadvantages.
-4 7 Tacheometric and Theodolite: Surveying: transit and non-transit, definition and terms, measurement of horizontal and vertical angles, instruments and tachometric method 5 8 Modern Field Survey Systems: Principle of Electronic Distance Measurement, Modulation, Types of EDM instruments, Distomat, Total Station - Parts of a Total Station - Accessories -Advantages and Applications, Glosbal Positioning, Systems- Segments, GPS measurements, 4 9 Curves: Elements of simple and compound curves - Method of setting out of simple circular curve - Elements of Reverse curve - Transition curve - length of curve - Elements of transition curve.
-5 10 Remote Sensing: Introduction -Electromagnetic Spectrum, interaction of electromagnetic radiation with the atmosphere and earth surface, remote sensing data acquisition: platforms and sensors; visual image interpretation; digital image processing.
-5 11 Photographic Surveying: Principles, advantages of aerial photography 4 Total Lectures 42
+3 7 Tacheometric and Theodolite: Surveying: transit and non-transit, definition and terms, measurement of horizontal and vertical angles, instruments and tachometric method 4 8 Modern Field Survey Systems: Principle of Electronic Distance Measurement, Modulation, Types of EDM instruments, Distomat, Total Station - Parts of a Total Station - Accessories -Advantages and Applications, Global Positioning, Systems- Segments, GPS measurements, 4 9 Curves: Elements of simple and compound curves - Method of setting out of simple circular curve - Elements of Reverse curve - Transition curve - length of curve - Elements of transition curve.
+5 10 Remote Sensing and GIS: Introduction -Electromagnetic Spectrum, interaction of electromagnetic radiation with the atmosphere and earth surface, remote sensing data acquisition: platforms and sensors; visual image interpretation; digital image processing, Introduction to GIS, types of data, components of GIS.GIS architecture, vector data models, raster data models 7 12 Photographic Surveying: Principles, Types of photographs, Concept of Relief Displacement, advantages of aerial photography 3 Total lect ures 42

-- $1. \quad S\ K\ Duggal:\ Surveying,\ 3^{rd}\ Edition,\ Tata\ McGraw-Hill\ Publishing\ Company\ ,\ 2012$ - 2.
+- 1. S K Duggal: Surveying, 3rd Edition, Tata McGraw-Hill Publishing Company, 2012 - 2.
 A.M.Chandra: Plane Surveying, 2nd Edition, New Age International Publishers, New Delhi, 2006 - 3.
 B.C.Punmia: Surveying-1, Surveying-2, Laxmi Publication Delhi, 2005 - 4.
-N.N.Basak: Surveying &Leveling Tata McGraw Hill Publishing Com.
+N.N.Basak: Surveying & Leveling Tata McGraw Hill Publishing Com.
 New Delhi